KushGabani/Data-Structure-Implementation/README.md

      function displayList() : This function displays all the nodes in the LinkedList.

-     function addBegin() : This function is used to add a new node at the beginning of a list. args : (Node Object) A Node object containing the data to be inserted returns : void
+     function addBegin() : This function is used to add a new node at the beginning of a list. args : (type) the data to be inserted returns : void

-     function addBetween() : This function is used to add a new node anywhere in the list args : (Node Object) A Node object to be inserted, position of the object returns : void
+     function addBetween() : This function is used to add a new node anywhere in the list args : (type) the data to be inserted, position of the node returns : void

      function pop() : This function is used to remove the last element of the LinkedList args : null
-                      returns : (int) -1 if the list is empty.
+                      returns : (type) null, if the list is empty.

      function shift() : This function is used to remove the first node of the LinkedList args : null
-                        returns : void
+                        returns : (type) null, if the list is empty

-     function searchNode() : This function is used to search a specific Node in the LinkedList args : (int) The data to be searched returns : boolean (True - if found, false - if not found)
+     function searchNode() : This function is used to search a specific Node in the LinkedList args : (type) The data to be searched returns : boolean (True - if found, false - if not found)

-     function getNode() : This function is used to search a specific Node in the LinkedList and return the node. args : (int) The data to be searched returns : (Node object)
+     function getNode() : This function is used to search a specific Node in the LinkedList and return the node. args : (type) The data to be searched returns : (Node object)

-     function getPreviousNode() : This function is used to search a node in the list and return its predecessor. args : (int) The data whose predecessor needs to be found. retunrs : (Node Object) It's predecessor.
+     function getPreviousNode() : This function is used to search a node in the list and return its predecessor. args : (type) The data whose predecessor needs to be found. retunrs : (Node Object) It's predecessor.

-     function remove() : This function is used to remove a data from the LinkedList args : (int) The data to be removed returns : void
+     function remove() : This function is used to remove a data from the LinkedList args : (type) The data to be removed returns : void

-      function update() : This function is used to update a value in the LinkedList. args : (int) The old value to be update, (int) The new value to be replaced. returns : void
+      function update() : This function is used to update a value in the LinkedList. args : (type) The old value to be update, (int) The new value to be replaced. returns : void
 <br>
 <hr>